 The school district may share any information with the agencies contained in a student's permanent record, which is directly related to the juvenile justice system's ability to effectively serve the student.
 Prior to adjudication information contained in the permanent record may be disclosed by the school district to the parties without parental consent or court order.
 Information contained in a student's permanent record may be disclosed by the school district to the agencies after adjudication only with parental consent or a court order.
 Information shared pursuant to the agreement is used solely for determining the programs and services appropriate to the needs of the student or student's family or coordinating the delivery of programs and services to the student or student's family.

 Agencies will contact the principal of the attendance center where the student is currently or was enrolled.
-The principal will then forward copies of the records within 10 business days of the request.]
+The principal will then forward copies of the records within a reasonable time following receipt of the request.

 The school district will provide training or instruction to employees about parents' and eligible students' rights under this policy.
 Employees will also be informed about the procedures for carrying out this policy.